 Upon creation of a TP, the specified AD groups are assigned.
 The Project Administrator then will add team members to each of the access levels by leveraging AD.
 If the TP requires more ‘Team Groups’, the Project Administrator must create additional AD groups in provisioning the access levels.

-Requirements Management within a Team Project
+Work Item Management within a Team Project

 A Project Administrator can organize work items